scarpdiem/cpp_learn/linux_programming/coroutine/README.md

 ## Introduction ##

 Days ago I was exposed to the concept of coroutine.
 It is very interesting bacause I can use only one thread to implement an efficient multi-thread like program.
-Using a coroutine architecture, you don't need to worry about any automic problems and those memory barriers issues, because you have only one thread, and the routine switch context by its own.
+Using a coroutine architecture rather than multi-threading, you don't need to worry about any automic problems and those memory barriers issues, because you have only one thread, and the routine switch context by its own.

 I've encountered some coroutine implementations.
-Without the native support in C/C++, most of them use ASM code to create and switch between context, the others use the standard C's [`setjmp` and `longjmp`](http://en.wikipedia.org/wiki/Setjmp.h) but require the routine to use static local variable to store its local data.
+Without the native support in C/C++, most of them use ASM code to create and switch between context, some others use the standard C's [`setjmp` and `longjmp`](http://en.wikipedia.org/wiki/Setjmp.h) but require the routine to use static local variable to store its local data.
 However, I hate both writing ASM code and using static local variables so much that I come up with a slightly more elegant implementation, **without any ASM code and static local variables or macros**.
 This article is devoted to presenting you the basic idea and its implementation.